Slips of the Ear

 Many jokes are based on slips of the tongue.
 People often forget that ears, too, are fallible and they make slips that are often as funny as those our tongues make.
 This page will collect and chronicle slips of the ear.
 If you know any more, please share them with us.

 Three old guys are out walking.
-First one says, "Windy, isn't it?"
+The first one says, "Windy, isn't it?"

 Second one says, "No, its Thursday!"